uccser/cs-unplugged/docs/source/developer/resources.rst

     - ``data``: If ``type`` is ``html``, then a HTML string is expected.
       If type is ``image``, a Pillow Image object is expected.

+    If a list of dictionaries is provided (when a resource has more than one page), one of the dictionaries must have the key ``thumbnail`` set to ``True``.
+    This is used to determine which page is used to create the resource thumbnails.

 If required, the generator class can contain the class variable ``additional_valid_options`` containing the dictionary of parameter options for the resource.
 For example, a resource may contain the following: